Monkey who took grinning 'selfie' should own copyright: U.S. lawsuit

 The so-called Monkey Selfies that resulted came from “a series of purposeful and voluntary actions by Naruto, unaided by Slater,” said the complaint, filed in U.S. District Court in San Francisco.

-The Copyright Act of 1976 was “sufficiently broad ... to extend to any original work, including those created by Naruto,” the group’s complaint read.

-Sulawesi crested macaques are critically endangered, according to the International Union for the Conservation of Nature’s Red List of Threatened Species.
+Sulawesi crested macaques are listed as critically endangered, according to the International Union for the Conservation of Nature’s Red List of Threatened Species.

-Between 4,000 to 6,000 live on the island, and PETA said their numbers have decreased by about 90 percent in the last 25 years, mostly due to human encroachment on their rainforest homes.
+Between 4,000 to 6,000 live on Sulawesi, and PETA said their numbers have decreased by about 90 percent in the last 25 years, mostly due to human encroachment on their rainforest homes.

 PETA asked the court to declare Naruto the author and copyright owner of the photos, and to award the monkey damages.